unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 </p>

 <p>
-Let's spend some time understanding the type of data we are dealing with.We know that sound waves are continous signals.So, they have infinite datapoints.However, our computers only operate on discrete values.Yet, computers can store and play music due to Sampling.In sampling, we store the value of the signal at regular intervals of time determined by the sampling frequency.So, we represent continus signals with finite datapoints.
+Let's spend some time understanding the type of data we are dealing with.We know that sound waves are continous signals.So, they have infinite datapoints.However, our computers only operate on discrete values.Yet, computers can store and play music due to Sampling.In sampling, we store the value of the signal at regular intervals of time determined by the sampling frequency.So, we represent continous signals with finite datapoints.
-Sampling does lead to losing some data, but we cannot percieve the loss.
+Sampling does lead to losing some data, but we cannot percieve this loss.
 We have set the sampling frequency to 44100 Hz.Human ear is senstitive only to frequencies upto 20,000 Hz.
 So, even if frequencies above 20,000 Hz are present in the song, they do not make a difference as they are inaudible.
 So, according to Nyquist's Sampling Theorem the sampling frequency must be nearly double that of 20,000 Hz.
 So, 44100 Hz is considered the standard sampling frequency.
 </p>